 High-Risk Merchant Account vs a Regular Merchant Account

-- The Industry you Operate In – Adult services, dating, firearms sales, pharma, nutraceuticals, e-cigarette, travel & entertainment, high volume sales are all immediately considered to be high risk industries or high merchant business types.
+- The Specific Industry You Operate In – Adult services, dating, firearms sales, pharma, nutraceuticals, e-cigarette, travel & entertainment, and high-volume sales are all immediately considered to be high-risk industries or high merchant business types.
 The list is long and contains some that will definitely surprise you, such as music concerts and travel bookings.

 - Potential for Fraud – Some industries attract fraudulent activities more than others.